Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

 I am a recovering perfectionist.
 For most of my life, excellence meant white-knuckling my way through everything with an unbridled resolve.
-I had this belief that mastery required punishment, and that any misstep was evidence I wasn’t enough.
+I had this belief that mastery required punishment, and that any misstep was evidence that I wasn’t enough.
 TKS has completely turned that belief system inside out.

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

 Wow!
 Well… TKS is my first time doing Meisner, and I did not expect it to expose so much.
 The first few times working in class made me feel practically naked.
 My class bore witness to my stubborn habits, my defenses, my ego, and my triggers.
 When the exercise asks you to “be yourself,” the feedback can feel so personal.
-And at the start of this term, my ego was working on overtime… fighting Terry at every turn.
+And at the start of this term, my ego was working overtime… fighting Terry at every turn.
 There was a time in class where my partner and I had just finished an activity exercise.

-Feedback began and Terry challenged me to examine my need for control.
+Feedback began, and Terry challenged me to examine my need for control.
 He generously brought to my attention how this control was costing me my truth in performance and my ability to be present and participate in genuine connection with my partner.
 I was gripping so tightly to how I thought things “should” go that I couldn’t actually see my partner.
-I would try to fix, defend, villainize, and protect but couldn’t come anywhere near surrender.
+I would try to fix, defend, villainize, and protect, but couldn’t come anywhere near surrender.

-When Terry reframed my strength and directness as tools that have served me well in life but may need to be temporarily set down in service of the work, something clicked for me.
-It gave me permission to move out of my own way, into the moment, and actually let someone in.
+When Terry reframed my strength and directness as tools that have served me well in life but may need to be temporarily set down in the service of the work, something clicked for me.
+It permitted me to move out of my own way, into the moment, and actually let someone in.
 That shift, or rather the decision to choose curiosity over control, has fundamentally changed the way I work.

 What does being a part of the TKS community mean to you?

 I adore my class.
-We show up hungry to work, stretch when uncomfortable and all share a desire to master this craft.
+We show up hungry to work, stretch when uncomfortable, and all share a desire to master this craft.
 It’s rare to be in a room full of people who understand both the privilege and the responsibility of being an artist, and who take that responsibility seriously.

 Colleen Callahan